nguyenquyhy/Sponge-Discord/README.md

   - `minecraftBroadcastTemplate`: template for messages in Minecraft from `/discord broadcast` command
   - `prefixBlacklist`: a list of prefix string (e.g. `["!"]`) that will be ignored by the plugin _(thanks, Vankka2)_
   - `cancelAllMessagesFromBot`: cancel all messages from Bot or only messages sent by the plugin _(thanks, Vankka2)_
+  - `linkDiscordAttachments`: adds a clickable link in game for attachments sent via discord _(thanks, Mohron)_
   - `channels`: a list of channel configurations
 - Channel config
   - `discordId`: the ID of the Discord channel (usually a 18-digit number)